baher895/graphql-sample-project/README.md

 - Update fields in JSON file

 ## How to Run:
-In the root folder, run:
+In the root folder, in command prompt, run:

 - npm install
 - npm start

+**Note :** You can find Port number in your console output.

 ## Health Check:
 - Send a GET request to `/health-check`
 - You should be able to get the message: "The Server is Up & Healthy" in respond.
-- You are fine
+- You are Good 2 GOoOo

 ## How to Use:
 To use Graphql, you just need to send a POST request to `/graphql`  endpoint with your favorite HTTP tools.